nov0caina/SelfishNetV3/README.md

 ## Control your internet bandwidth with SelfishNet v3.
 [Currently in development]

-New graphic interface.

 Requirements:
-- You need to have WinPcap previously installed.
+- You need to have WinPcap previously installed (See instructions included in the release zip).
 - Your Wi-Fi chipset must be compatible with monitor mode.
-- Copy the archives "Computerfont.ttf" and "npf.sys" from the "LIB" folder to "bin\Debug\SelfishNetv3.exe" folder

 Current Functions:
 - Mac Spoofing.